Hi.

 Are there any emerging trends or innovations in handmade goods that you find particularly interesting?

 It is interesting how trends come and go.
-Some years, bright colors are popular, and the next trend is little color and just a spot of a popular color.
-One year it’s a Southwestern trend, and the next, farmhouse.
-I try to stay vigilant and just look at my surroundings.
+Some years, bright colors are popular, and the next trend is neutral with just a spot of a popular color.
+Then another year it’s a Southwestern trend, and the next, farmhouse.
+I try to stay vigilant and look at my surroundings.
 Also, see what you like and how your tastes change.

 Selling to Boutiques and Buyers